Student Handbook 2017-2018

 J.D./M.Ed. in Sports Studies

 In making transfer decisions, the Admissions Committee relies heavily upon three criteria: (1) the applicant's academic record at all schools attended, including law schools and the applicant's Law School Admission Test score(s); (2) the reasons for seeking transfer; and (3) the number of places available in the class.
-Transfer applicants are eligible for admission only in the fall semester of their second year of law school.
+Transfer applicants are eligible for admission only in the fall semester of their second year of Law School.
 No transfer applicants are admitted for the summer or spring terms.
-Transfer students are not eligible for any joint degree program at the University.

 The Law School may require transfer students to take particular courses in order to meet graduation requirements even if the student has had a similar course at his/her previous law school.
 While transfer students may receive credit for courses completed at another law school, students’ actual grades will not be used in calculating their grade point averages at the Law School.
 In addition, transfer students will not have class ranks until the end of their second year.

 All transfer students are eligible to participate in the write-on competition for journal membership.
 The Law School has three academic journals: Law Review; Journal of International & Comparative Law; and Journal of Intellectual Property Law.
 The write-on competition is used for all three publications.
-In mid-May, the write-on materials will be available to all rising 2nd year students following the completion of their last final exam.
+In mid-May, the write-on materials will be available upon request to all rising 2nd year students following the completion of their last final exam.
 On that date, write-on packets will be emailed to all potential transfer students who have requested one.
+Students considering transferring to Georgia Law should contact the Law Journal office and request a write on packet even if they have not yet received an admissions decision.

 Transfer students wishing to be a part of the Law School's Advocacy Program can email the Director of Advocacy for information about tryouts.
 Moot court tryouts begin at the end of August and mock trial tryouts begin in September.
-An informational meeting will take place during the first week of fall classes.
+An informational meeting will take place at a mandatory orientation program held prior to the commencement of classes.

-Students in good standing at an ABA-approved law school may be admitted as visiting students.
+Students in good standing at an ABA-approved Law School may be admitted as visiting students.
+Visiting students are eligible to participate in our Washington, D.C., and Atlanta semester programs, and may request visiting status for this purpose.
 Admission is granted for one academic term at a time.
-Law School students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
-Petitions to be a visiting student elsewhere must include an explanation of the reasons for the visit.
+Current Law School students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
+Petitions to be a visiting student elsewhere must include an explanation of the reasons for the visit and a description of courses in which the student plans to enroll.

 Part 3 SPECIAL EDUCATIONAL OPPORTUNITIES